-Marijuana is truly a miracle plant, and now more than ever, more and more studies are finding that it is helping to assist with the symptoms of many different illnesses and medical conditions.
+Marijuana is truly a miracle plant, and now more than ever, further studies are confirming that this crop has the potential to assist with the symptoms of a number of different illnesses and medical conditions.

 First and foremost, it is imperative to keep up with your dental hygiene.
 Before bad breath appears, you’ll probably notice: